Zeta Functions of F1-buildings: An Ihara type formula

 \begin{proof}[Proof of Theorem \ref{theorem1} and \ref{theorem2}] Let $s_i$ be an element of $S$ which has a representative in $\Z^n$ with all coordinates equal to zero except the $i$-th coordinate equal to 1.
 Set $S_0=\{s_1,\cdots,s_n\},$ then

 Given a vertex $g+\Gamma$ in $X_\Gamma$, each positive geodesic has the form

 and it is primitive if its length is equal to the order of $s_i$ in $\Lambda/\Gamma$.
-Denote this order by $m_i$, then the contribution of such kind of positive closed geodesics is given by
+Denote this order by $m_i$, then the contribution of such kind of positive closed geodesics to the Euler product $Z_+(X_\Ga,u)$ is given by

 Here $\lambda$ is the regular representation of $\Lambda/\Gamma$.
 We conclude that